 Shampoo bars were the first investment I made in becoming a more eco-friendly traveller and are absolutely one of my favourite items when it comes to being a sustainable traveller.
 I decided to ditch my plastic shampoo bottle and switched to the delicious coconut Trichomania shampoo bar from Lush.
 None of their products are tested on animals and the naked items are wrapped in recyclable packaging.
 This product, in particular, is made from natural ingredients and safe synthetics.

 In terms of conditioner, I did for a time use conditioner bars, but couldn’t find one that worked for me.
 I had reservations about buying a tub of conditioner in Lush because I was unsure about the recycling options.
 But a member of staff informed me that they were already made from recycled pots AND they run a scheme where you can bring back your empty tubs in exchange for a fresh face mask.
 So after hearing that I was swayed.
-Here is everything you need to know about recycling Lush’s black pots.
+Here is a handy article covering everything you need to know about recycling Lush’s black pots.

 Bamboo Toothbrush, The Humble Company